-- Acquisition button Use the Acquisition button to select and configure the source for measurements and control key oscilloscope setups.
+- Acquisition button.
+Use the Acquisition button to select and configure the source for measurements and control key oscilloscope setups.
 Any change in the Acquisition settings clears all the data.
-The Acquisition button is disabled during the acquisition and processing cycle. - Signal Path button Use the Signal Path button to define the signal path characteristics to simulate the actual conditions your signal may encounter.
+The Acquisition button is disabled during the acquisition and processing cycle. - Signal Path button.
+Use the Signal Path button to define the signal path characteristics to simulate the actual conditions your signal may encounter.
 Changes made in the signal path settings does not clear the data, only the results.
-The Signal Path button is disabled during the acquisition and processing cycle. - Analysis Setup button Use the Analysis Setup button to change settings that affect how measurements are made and displayed.
-Changes made in the analysis settings does not clear the data, only the results.
-The Analysis Setup button is disabled during the acquisition and processing cycle. - Free Run on/off button .
-Use the Free Run button to select the sequence mode (free run on or off).
-When OFF, the button remains blue and the acquisition and processing cycle completes one pass over the entire pattern.
-Off is the default mode.
+The Signal Path button is disabled during the acquisition and processing cycle.